 We met with the Governor’s top staff members as well as lawmakers to discuss the importance of including a new-generation fuel and associated tax credits with a company that already has millions of dollars and 1,500+ jobs in Kentucky.
 This process also eliminates a waste product in the process, so the environmental impact is multiplied.

 - Produces lower life-cycle carbon emissions

 - Increases energy security by using a domestic and renewable energy source

 - Can be produced and distributed with existing refineries and fuel distribution systems

 - Refinery quality control systems ensure product quality

-In August 2007, we were successful in having the renewal biofuels language for Tyson Foods included in the final version.
+RESULTS: In August 2007, we were successful in having the renewal biofuels language for Tyson Foods included in the final version.
 This language also makes them eligible for annual tax credits up to $10 million dollars not including tax incentives to locate their facility in the state.